cshepherd/gscifs/README.md

 I mostly only hack on weekends, but can test and merge all week long.

 If this is not your style, fork it or start over, but at least try.

+Oh and the .AppleDouble files are because I build to an AppleShare target.
+Then I boot up the IIGS and double-click to run it.
+Just think, someday we won't need that.